-I had never been through anything quite as deep, or frankly, personally frightening as my burnout 10 years ago.
+I had never been through anything quite as deep, or frankly, personally frightening as my burnout over 10 years ago.

 Burnout moves fatigue and the darkness from a place where it was in your control to place where you can simply no longer control either.